SAFCSP-Team/trie-project/README.md

 - Create an insert method.

 In Main method
-- Create a Trie object.
+- Create an object from Trie class.
 - Insert the below words to the trie:
   red, real, rest, ready.
   tea, text, term, team.